TheRenegadeCoder/sample-programs-website/docs/projects/factorial/d/index.md

     writeln(result);
     return 0;
 }

 ```

 {% endraw %}

-[Factorial](https://sampleprograms.io/projects/factorial) in [D](https://sampleprograms.io/languages/d) was written by:
+Factorial in [D](https://sampleprograms.io/languages/d) was written by:

 - rzuckerm
 - Scott Little

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 13 2023 20:47:23.
-The solution was first committed on Oct 04 2020 13:56:29.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution